 Cells divide when:

 It is essential that any new cells produced contain genetic information that is identical to the parent cell.
+All new cells are created from existing cells when they divide.

 A growing and dividing cell goes through a series of stages called the cell cycle.